Workshop 2

 This presentation will describe the challenges engineering teams face when pivoting from monolithic SoC design to 3D multi-die/chiplet package design and how EDA can help address these challenges.

-3. HBM (High Bandwidth Memory) and Advanced Packaging Technologies for AI Era, Kangwook Lee, SK Hynix
+3. HBM (High Bandwidth Memory) and Advanced Packaging Technologies for AI Era, Kangwook Lee, SVP, Head of PKG Development, SK Hynix

 To overcome the limitations of performance/power/density/bandwidth of cutting edge systems, and to create new business opportunity and new values, the importance of advanced packaging technologies is more increased.
 For the above reasons, the future of the semiconductor packaging industry looks promising, with the increasing demand for semiconductor chips in various applications and the emergence of new packaging technologies driving growth and innovation in the semiconductor industry.